microsoft/vscode-docs/docs/editor/tasks.md

 ## Processing Task Output with Problem Matchers

-VS Code processes the output from a task with a problem matcher and we ship with a number of them 'in the box':
+VS Code can process the output from a task with a problem matcher and we ship with a number of them 'in the box':

 - **TypeScript**: `$tsc` assumes that file names in the output are relative to the opened folder.
 - **TypeScript Watch**: `$tsc-watch` matches problems reported from the `tsc` compiler when executed in watch mode.